 Signs and Symptoms of Thalassophobia

-Unlike aquaphobia — which is the fear of any type or amount of water — thalassophobia is the persistent, intense fear of bodies of deep, usually dark, water and what exists below the surface.
+Unlike aquaphobia — which is the fear of any type or amount of water — thalassophobia is the persistent, intense fear of bodies of deep, dark water and what exists below the surface.
 Whether in the deep sea, a deep river, a large lake, or any other deep body of water, fear can result from the thought of an unknown sea creature swimming below you, or even just from knowing how deep, expansive, and dark the water you’re in is.

 For many people who have thalassophobia, the most frightening part is the idea that the water gets darker as it gets deeper.
 They also may fear the idea that they really don’t know much about the life forms that exist in the deepest depths.
 There are both physical and emotional symptoms someone with thalassophobia may experience.